AbhijitSarker/AbhijitSarker/README.md

 #### FrontEnd Developer
 I'm a passionate web developer with a strong love for open-source projects.
 I specialize in crafting web applications using the following technologies:

-Skills:  REACT / MongoDB / NodeJS / ExpressJS / JavaScript / HTML / CSS
+Skills:  REACT / JavaScript / HTML / CSS

 - 🔭 I’m currently working on Frontend Projects.
 - 🌱 I’m currently learning Backend development.